Info Agency Main Banner Content

 HIP Basic is the fallback option that is available only to members with household incomes less than or equal to the federal poverty level (FPL).
 In HIP Basic, members make a payment every time they receive a health care service, such as going to the doctor, filling a prescription or staying in the hospital.
 These payments may range from $4 to $8 per doctor visit or prescription filled and may be as high as $75 per hospital stay.
 HIP Basic can be more expensive than HIP Plus.

-HIP Basic includes all the federally required essential health benefits, but does not provide coverage for vision or dental services, bariatric surgery or Temporomandibular Joint Disorders (TMJ).
+HIP Basic includes all the federally required essential health benefits, but does not provide coverage for vision, dental or chiropractic services, bariatric surgery or Temporomandibular Joint Disorders (TMJ).
 HIP Basic benefits also allow fewer visits to physical, speech and occupational therapists.
 Unlike HIP Plus, HIP Basic has more limited options for getting medication.
 Members are limited to 30-day prescription supply and cannot order medications by mail.
-HIP Basic also does not provide medication therapy management services.

 What happens if a HIP member becomes pregnant?

-In the original HIP program, members were required to leave HIP and transfer Medicaid when they became pregnant.
-Under the new HIP program, maternity services are covered.
-HIP members who are pregnant may keep their HIP coverage for the duration of their pregnancy or until their annual redetermination (whichever comes first).
-Pregnant members who stay in HIP will have all cost sharing eliminated and will receive additional benefits during their pregnancy including non-emergency transportation.
+HIP members who are pregnant may keep their HIP coverage for the duration of their pregnancy.
+Pregnant members will have all cost sharing eliminated and will receive additional benefits during their pregnancy including non-emergency transportation.

 A pregnant HIP member must promptly report her pregnancy.
-After reporting a pregnancy, pregnant mothers will initially have a choice to stay in their HIP Basic/HIP Plus plan OR transfer to HIP Maternity.
-HIP Maternity is more like a traditional Medicaid program.
-The member will not have a POWER account or receive monthly statements to track health care costs.
-Neither choice will result in a noticeable difference in benefits.
-All pregnant women will receive additional benefits such as vision, dental, non-emergency transportation and access to additional smoking cessation services designed specifically for them.
+After reporting a pregnancy, pregnant mothers will become HIP Maternity members.
+The member will continue to have a POWER account but will not be required to make payments.
+Pregnant members are eligible to receive incentives for completing preventive care like all other HIP members.
+HIP Maternity members will receive vision, dental, chiropractic coverage, non-emergency transportation and access to additional smoking cessation services designed specifically for pregnant women.

 Pregnant women enrolled in Hoosier Healthwise will not be affected by changes to the Healthy Indiana Plan and will continue to receive coverage through Hoosier Healthwise.
 Pregnant women who would otherwise be eligible for HIP but are not enrolled may receive a new member card indicating they are enrolled in HIP Maternity.